 Our products are a result of extensive research, resulting in unique vintage and pre-owned finds.
-All of our items are hand picked and thoroughly inspected and we guarantee that all of the items we sell are 100% authentic.
+All of our items are handpicked and thoroughly inspected and we guarantee that all of the items we sell are 100% authentic.
 To put your mind at ease we offer a full refund if any of our items are deemed not to be genuine but that is just not going to happen :)

 We operate a zero tolerance policy towards the illegal activity of buying and selling counterfeit goods.
-As luxury resellers we follow strict authentication guidelines for all goods presented to our customers.
+As luxury resellers, we follow strict authentication guidelines for all goods presented to our customers.

-Stampings.
 We examine the identifying stamps on leather or metal for consistency.
-Many fakes have stamps that appear to match the stamps for authentic items but may differ in typography or color.
-For example, Louis Vuitton stamps may appear black, but are actually dark grey.
+Many fakes have stamps that appear to match the stamps for authentic items but may differ in typography or colour.
+For example, Louis Vuitton stamps may appear black but are actually dark grey.
 Many counterfeit LV items have black stampings.

 - Authentic handbags will have perfect symmetry in the way patterns (such as Louis Vuitton’s Monogram pattern) are arranged.
-An asymmetrical pattern is often a dead-giveaway that an item is a counterfeit.
+An asymmetrical pattern is often a dead giveaway that an item is a counterfeit.

 - Most manufacturers utilize characteristic stitching in the construction of their goods.
 For example, Louis Vuitton utilizes spiral stitching in their products, with each stitch segment being at even length.

 While many counterfeit items have date codes, we verify them for consistency.
 Often counterfeits will have date codes that are inconsistent with other stampings on the item.
 For example, the date code may indicate that the counterfeit item was manufactured in Spain while the stamping indicates it was made in France.

 This requires close inspection and experience handling authentic articles.
 For example, fake Fendi Spybags will not drape as comfortable as authentic items and the leather will feel different.

 This is probably the quickest way to differentiate a counterfeit item from an authentic one.
-If you can see them side by side, it is easy for someone with a trained eye to tell the two apart.
+It is easy for someone with a trained eye to tell the two apart if you can see them side by side.

 - The Chanel logo is stitched into the leather on the inside flap of each handbag.
 The C-shapes should be sprung with a slightly raised profile.

-• Counterfeit items usually display inferior workmanship, particularly in the stitching.
+- Counterfeit items usually display inferior workmanship, particularly in the stitching.

-• Fakes tend to have incorrect detailing on the back pockets, including misaligned stitching on the quilting, or imperfections in the cut of the leather pocket patch.
+- Fakes tend to have incorrect detailing on the back pockets, including misaligned stitching on the quilting, or imperfections in the cut of the leather pocket patch.

 - If the trademark quilt stitching appears on the sides of the item it is counterfeit.

 - All Chanel handbags manufactured from the mid-80s onwards will have been issued with a hologram of authenticity sticker, plus a black and gold coloured card.
 Both items will feature the same ID.
 The hologram is fixed inside the bag.

 Because of their age, vintage bags often become separated from their authentication documents.
 This does not mean they are fake.
 What you need to know is that over time, serial number stickers often become detached from handbags and authentication cards also often become lost.
 Therefore, Chanel handbags missing these items may still be authentic.

-The amazing thing about vintage is that each piece has lived a life before being passed on to its new owner, and so you are inheriting a rare piece of fashion history which will live on in your possession.
+The amazing thing about vintage is that each piece has lived a life before being passed on to its new owner, and so you are inheriting a rare piece of fashion history that will live on in your possession.